Bala Devi Ngangom: Club career

 In January 2020, Devi signed a professional contract of 18 months with Scottish Women's Premier League club Rangers, making her one of the few Indian women to become a professional footballer abroad.
 On 6 December 2020, she became the first Indian woman to score in a professional football league in Europe by netting for the Rangers, as they won against Motherwell by 9–0.
 An ankle injury ruled her out for the rest of the matches and she later parted ways with the club.

 In December 2022, Devi moved to Spain along with Elangbam Panthoi Chanu, and underwent training cum trial stint at Spanish Segunda Federación club Málaga.

+In 2023, she signed with Indian Women's League debutant Odisha WFC.